Becoming Catholic and Being Confirmed FAQs

 What is the goal of the RCIA or Short Course process?

-The goal of both RCIA and the Short Course is simple: to form you into an intentional disciple of Jesus Christ within the Catholic Christian community.
+The goal of both RCIA and the Short Course is simple: to form you into an intentional disciple of Jesus Christ within the universal Catholic Christian community of Christ.

 How do I choose between the RCIA or the Short Course process?

-We will help you with that.The first step on the journey will be for you to complete a few informational forms that will provide us with a better understanding of your spiritual background.
+You don't need to; we will advise you on that, based on your background and previous faith experiences.The first step on the journey will be for you to complete a few informational forms that will provide us with a better understanding of your spiritual background.
 These forms can be obtained at one of our Information Sessions or by stopping by 114 Coleman-Morse at any time.
 We will then schedule a one-on-one meeting for a more thorough discussion of your background, during which we can answer any questions you might have as well as recommend which formation process (RCIA or Short Course) we feel would be best suited to your particular spiritual needs and goals.
 Ultimately, both RCIA and the Short Course arrive at the same point: full Sacramental initiation into the Catholic Christian Church.

 When does RCIA or Short Course meet?